mineiros-io/terraform-aws-iam-role/README.md

 ## Module Versioning

-This Module follows the principles of [Semantic Versioning (SemVer)](https://semver.org/).
+This Module follows the principles of [Semantic Versioning (SemVer)].

-Using the given version number of `MAJOR.MINOR.PATCH`, we apply the following constructs:
+Given a version number `MAJOR.MINOR.PATCH`, we increment the:

-1. Use the `MAJOR` version for incompatible changes.
+1. `MAJOR` version when we make incompatible changes,
-1. Use the `MINOR` version when adding functionality in a backwards compatible manner.
+2. `MINOR` version when we add functionality in a backwards compatible manner, and
-1. Use the `PATCH` version when introducing backwards compatible bug fixes.
+3. `PATCH` version when we make backwards compatible bug fixes.

 ### Backwards compatibility in `0.0.z` and `0.y.z` version

-- In the context of initial development, backwards compatibility in versions `0.0.z` is **not guaranteed** when `z` is increased.
+- Backwards compatibility in versions `0.0.z` is **not guaranteed** when `z` is increased.
 (Initial development)
-- In the context of pre-release, backwards compatibility in versions `0.y.z` is **not guaranteed** when `y` is increased.
+- Backwards compatibility in versions `0.y.z` is **not guaranteed** when `y` is increased.
 (Pre-release)

 ## About Mineiros

-Mineiros is a [DevOps as a Service](https://mineiros.io/?ref=terraform-aws-iam-role) company based in Berlin, Germany.
+Mineiros is a [DevOps as a Service][homepage] company based in Berlin, Germany.
 We offer commercial support for all of our projects and encourage you to reach out if you have any questions or need help.
-Feel free to send us an email at [hello@mineiros.io](mailto:hello@mineiros.io).
+Feel free to send us an email at [hello@mineiros.io] or join our [Community Slack channel][slack].

 We can also help you with: